grace-profiles/base/skeleton/HELP.md

 [Grace Plugins](https://github.com/grace-plugins/) repository contains several plugins to develop applications more easier and productive.

 * [Grace Asset Pipeline Plugin](https://github.com/grace-plugins/grace-asset-pipeline) is a plugin used for managing and processing static assets in Grace applications.
+* [Grace Async and Events](https://github.com/graceframework/grace-async) provides asynchronous, parallel programming, Events APIs, which integrate Grace with various asynchronous libraries and frameworks such as GPars and RxJava.
 * [Grace Cache](https://github.com/graceframework/grace-cache) provides powerful and easy to use caching functionality to Grace applications and plugins.
 * [Grace Database Migration](https://github.com/graceframework/grace-database-migration) helps you manage database changes uses the Liquibase library.
 * [Grace Scaffolding](https://github.com/graceframework/grace-scaffolding) is a plugin to generate scaffolded controllers and views for your Grace application.